WaseemALTamer/DiscordMusicPlayerYT/README.md

-This code is outdated use the "MusicPlayerOnVC" Repositry instead
+This code is outdated use the "MusicPlayerOnVC" Repository instead

 Install the requirements by going to cmd navigate to the files that you installed (\DiscordMusicPlayerYT)